Briercrest College and Seminary: Athletics

 In 2021-22, Briercrest sent their Men's Basketball, Men's Hockey, Men's Volleyball, and Women's Volleyball teams to the Alberta Colleges Athletic Conference (ACAC) playoffs.
 The Men's Volleyball team medaled with a third place finish, defeating The King's University Eagles in the Bronze medal game in a tight five-set match.
 In addition to sending four out of five teams to the ACAC playoffs during the 2021-22 winter season, there were also numerous ACAC awards handed out to Clipper athletes.
 Reece Sorensen made the ACAC Women's Volleyball All-Conference team for the South as an Outside Hitter, and Faith Buhler made it as a Middle Blocker.
 Briercrest Women's Volleyball Head Coach, Nolan Weinmaster, also brought home some hardware as he was awarded the Coach of the Year for the ACAC South Conference.
-Brady Watchel made the ACAC Men's Volleyball All-Conference Team as a Libero, and Karym Coleman made it as an Outside Hitter.
-Coleman was also awarded as the ACAC Men's Volleyball Player of the Year.
-Coleman also won the award in 2019-20 before the 2020-21 athletic season was cancelled due to COVID-19.

 Briercrest hosted the 1993 CCAA Women's Basketball Championships on campus and the 2014 CCAA Men's Volleyball Championships at the Yara Centre in Moose Jaw, Saskatchewan.